Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsection{Cross-Modality Projection Methods}

-All models discussed so far—including LSH and SKLSH (Sections \ref{sec:ch2_lsh}, \ref{sec:ch2_sklsh_projection}) and the data-dependent models of Sections \ref{sec:ch2_dependent_projection}--\ref{sec:ch2_supervised_projection}—address only \emph{unimodal} retrieval, where queries and database entries share the same feature representation.
+All models discussed so far, including LSH and SKLSH (Sections \ref{sec:ch2_lsh}, \ref{sec:ch2_sklsh_projection}) and the data-dependent models of Sections \ref{sec:ch2_dependent_projection}--\ref{sec:ch2_supervised_projection}, address only \emph{unimodal} retrieval, where queries and database entries share the same feature representation.
 In this case, the learned hyperplanes partition a single modality.
 This is restrictive, since much real-world data is inherently multi-modal\footnote{We use the terms `modality' and `feature space' interchangeably.}.
-For example, an image on Flickr\footnote{\url{http://www.flickr.com}} may be described not only by raw pixel values, but also by user-assigned tags and geolocation metadata.
-Ideally, a retrieval system would allow queries across modalities—for instance, querying with an image to retrieve relevant text tags (Figure \ref{fig:ch2_cross_modal_hash_table}), or querying with GPS coordinates to retrieve corresponding images.
+For example, an image on Flickr\footnote{\url{http://www.flickr.com}} may carry user-assigned tags and geolocation metadata in addition to its raw pixel values.
+Ideally, a retrieval system would allow queries across modalities.
+For instance, we may query with an image to retrieve relevant text tags (Figure \ref{fig:ch2_cross_modal_hash_table}), or query with GPS coordinates to retrieve corresponding images.